 This course focuses on the principles required for developing object-oriented information systems.
 Topics include the principles of object orientation, including objects and classes, encapsulation, inheritance, polymorphism and communication with messages.
 Also covered are class hierarchies, abstract and concrete classes, model and view separation, design patterns and visual development.
 The course provides hands-on experience with object-oriented development environments.
-Prerequisites: IT 501 and IT 510, or permission of instructor.
+Prerequisites: IT 501 and IT 510.